-The directors of the Company consider that all the proposals to be considered at the annual general meeting are in the best interests of the Company and its members as a whole, and are most likely to promote the success of the Company for the benefit of its members as a whole.
+The directors of the Company consider that all the proposals to be considered at the annual general and special meeting are in the best interests of the Company and its members as a whole, and are most likely to promote the success of the Company for the benefit of its members as a whole.
 The directors unanimously recommend that you vote in favour of all the proposed resolutions as they intend to do in respect of their own beneficial holdings.

-Yours faithfully
+Yours faithfully,

-Mark Child Chairman
+Mark Child, Chairman

-NOTICE OF THE ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF THE ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS

-Notice is hereby given that the annual general meeting (the "Meeting") of the shareholders of Condor Gold Plc (the "Company") will be held at The Clubhouse, 8 St James Square London SW1Y 4JU United Kingdom, on 10 May 2018 at 9:30 a.m.
-(London time) for the following purposes:
+Notice is hereby given that the annual general and special meeting (the "Meeting") of the shareholders of Condor Gold Plc (the "Company") will be held at 11 a.m.
+(London time), on 16 May 2019 at the offices of Numis Securities Limited, The London Stock Exchange Building, One Paternoster Square, London EC4M 7LT United Kingdom for the following purposes: